-Panorama: The Edelweißspitze affords a 360° panorama from the central part of the Tauern Window (Figs. 1-13 to 1-15).
+Panorama: The Edelweißspitze affords a 360° panorama from the central part of the Tauern Window (Figs. 1-19 to 1-21).
 To the N and NE, we see in the distance the structurally highest Austroalpine nappes, including the Northern Calcereous Alps that frame the Tauern Window (Fig. 1-1).
-To the E, the landscape is dominated by large tracts of Tr. marbles (especially m.Tr.
+To the E, the landscape is dominated by large tracts of Triassic marbles (especially m.Tr.
 Seidlwinkl marble) and lower Cretaceous schist (Brennkogel schist) of the Modereck Nappe system.
-This is dominated on the horizon by the prominent peaks of the Hocharn (3254 m) and Sonnblick (3106 m) which form the basement core of the D5 Sonnblick Dome (Fig. 1-12).
-The mountain to the S (Brennkogel, 3018 m) comprises lower Cretaceous metasediments of the Modereck Nappe system (see Stop 1-2).
-To the W we have the Große Wießbachhorn (Fig. 1-14) with its Penninic units (ophiolites and calc-schist, "Bündnerschiefer") and the sub-Penninic granitic basement units of the Venediger Duplex.
-The Edelweißspitze itself is made up of u.Tr. dolomitic marble and marble, as well as m.-u.Tr gypsum-bearing cellular dolomite (Rauhwacke) of the Seidlwinkl fold nappe (see Stop 1-4).
+This is dominated on the horizon by the prominent peaks of the Hocharn (3254 m) and Sonnblick (3106 m) which form the basement core of the D5 Sonnblick Dome (Fig. 1-18).
+The mountain to the S (Brennkogel, 3018 m, Fig. 1-21) comprises lower Cretaceous metasediments of the Modereck Nappe system (see Stop 1-2).
+Also visible to the S on a cloud-free day is Austria's highest mountain, the Großglockner (3798m, Fig. 1-21), comprising ophiolite and calc-schist "Bündnerschiefer" of the Glockner Nappe.
+To the W we have the Große Wießbachhorn (Fig. 1-20) with its Penninic units (ophiolites and calc-schist, "Bündnerschiefer") and the sub-Penninic granitic basement units of the Venediger Duplex.
+The Edelweißspitze itself is made up of u.Tr. dolomitic marble and marble, as well as m.-u.Tr gypsum-bearing cellular dolomite (Rauhwacke) of the Seidlwinkl sheath fold nappe (see Stop 1-4).
+The outrop occupies the western limb of the recumbent Seidwinkl sheath fold (see Fig. 1-17, bottom).

-Figure 1-13: View to the N of the Tauern Window seen from the Weissenbachscharte.
-Lower left: late Permian "Wustkogel" strata forming core of the isoclinal Seidlwinkl fold nappe (originally distal European margin); Pyramidal peak on left: lower Jurassic Schwarzkopf shales; Right: Edlenkopf with contact of early Cretaceous Brennkogel schist with light calcl-schist of Glockner Nappe.
+Figure 1-19: View to the N of the Tauern Window seen from the Weissenbachscharte.
+Lower left: late Permian "Wustkogel" strata forming core of the isoclinal Seidlwinkl sheath fold (originally distal European margin); Pyramidal peak on left: Schwarzkopf, with lower Jurassic shales; Right: Edlenkopf with contact of early Cretaceous Brennkogel schist with light calc-schist of Glockner Nappe.
 Middle: Seidwinkl Valley and Northern Calcereous Alps (originally SE Adriatic margin) in the distance.

-Figure 1-14: The Große Wiesbachhorn (3564 m) seen to NW from the Edelweißspitze.
+Figure 1-20: The Große Wiesbachhorn (3564 m) seen to NW from the Edelweißspitze.
 This mountain comprises calc-schist (Bündnerschiefer) and has the greatest topographic relief in the Eastern Alps (2300 m from peak to base in the Ferleiten Valley).
 The Boggeneiskees on its eastern flank (right side of mountain) is a special type of glacier fed only by avalanches during snow-rich winters.

-Figure 1-15: View to the SW of Austria's highest mountain, the Großglockner (3798 m) comprising ophiolite and calc-schist (Bündnerschiefer) of the Glockner Nappe.
+Figure 1-21: View to the SW of Austria's highest mountain, the Großglockner (3798 m) comprising ophiolite and calc-schist (Bündnerschiefer) of the Glockner Nappe.
 Mountain flank on left belongs to the Brennkogel.